Going Back to Work After Rehab

 If you want a team of recovery experts you can trust, you have come to the right place.
 We use SMART Recovery to get our clients started with the recovery process, and doing so provides them with the outcome they had in mind.
 We believe that recovery is a long-term process and that continued support will improve your odds of success.

 Instead of only providing treatment, we also offer life coaching to those who want to enjoy the rewards of life in recovery.
 Picking up the phone and giving us a call is a critical step you don’t want to ignore.
-Contact St. Gregory Retreat Centers today.
+Contact St. Gregory Recovery Center today.